sokematgraph/SOKE-Graph/README.md

 pip install -r requirements.txt
 ```

----
+%---

-> ⚡ **Note for advanced users:**
+%> ⚡ **Note for advanced users:**
-> You may also use Python’s built-in `venv` if you prefer, but Conda is the recommended and tested way for this project.
+%> You may also use Python’s built-in `venv` if you prefer, but Conda is the recommended and %tested way for this project.

----
+%---

 ## Step 6: Recommended Editor – Visual Studio Code (VS Code)